Utah Deaf History and Culture

 W. David Mortensen

 UAD President Mortensen aimed to ensure representation for the Utah Deaf community.
 Dr. Burningham informed him in April of that year that the Governor's Advisory Council for USDB had changed its name to the Institutional Council (Dabling, The Salt Lake Tribune, May 24, 1984).
 Dave filed a complaint with the Utah State Board of Education on May 23, 1984, regarding the lack of Deaf representation on the Institutional Council.
 Dave raised concerns about appointing a hearing person to replace the deceased Deaf member, Ned C. Wheeler, and questioned the lack of a Deaf person to fill the vacancy (Dabling, The Salt Lake Tribune, May 24, 1984).
+Dave emphasized the importance of having a Deaf representative who could understand and advocate for the unique needs of the Utah Deaf community.
+He urged the board to prioritize inclusivity in their decision-making processes to ensure that all voices were heard and represented, emphasizing the crucial role of Deaf voices in the decision-making process.

 Picture